The annual purchase

-I’ve reached the point where my litre bottle of extra-virgin olive oil is empty and I need to buy some more.
+I’ve reached the point where my litre bottle of extra-virgin olive oil is empty and I need some more.

-It’s very rare I buy oil and, by now, at the ripe age of 28, I think it’s about time I actually understood what I’m scrambling my eggs in and drizzling on my salads!
+It’s very rare I buy oil and, by now, at the ripe age of 28, I think it’s about time I actually understood what I’m drizzling on my salads!

 So here it goes… my research into oils…